-Music Theory II 3 crs.
-3 hrs.
+MUS 217 Music Theory II

-This course is the second level of music theory courses that focuses on the analysis of fundamental musical materials and stylistic comprehension of music, primarily of the $18^{\rm th}$ century.

-Prerequisite: Entrance is by placement exam, or successful completion of MUS 117 with grade of "C" or higher, or by permission of the department
+This course is the second level of music theory courses that focuses on the analysis of fundamental musical materials and stylistic comprehension of music, primarily of the 18th century.
+Prerequisite: Entrance is by placement exam, or successful completion of MUS 117 with grade of "C" or higher, or by permission of the department dictation.
+Prerequisite: Entrance is by placement exam, or successful completion of MUS 118 with grade of "C" or higher, or by permission of the department